 - Finally, remember that your business and ultimately your success depend on YOU.

-When determining if your idea can become a business opportunity, try to think about whether or not there is a market need for what you are offering.
+When determining whether your idea can become a business opportunity, try to think about whether there is a market need for what you are offering.
 In addition, you need to have someone to market to.
 It's important to think about:

 - Who will be the customers?